an-dr/robot-t1/README.md

 # robot-t1

-A robo-tray that can remember its position
+A robotic tray that can remember its position.